 Types of authentication and authorization methodsAnchor link to section titled "Types of authentication and authorization methods"

-- Custom apps created in the Partner Dashboard use OAuth.
+- All apps that are created using Shopify CLI or through the Partner Dashboard use OAuth.

-- Custom apps that are created in the Shopify admin use access tokens that are generated in the Shopify admin.
+- Apps that are created in the Shopify admin use access tokens that are generated in the Shopify admin.